dennysfredericci/hello-aws-lambda/README.md

 # Hello Lambda

-This project contains a Spring Cloud Function ready to be deployed on AWS Lambda.
+This project contains a Spring Cloud Function ready to be deployed on AWS Lambda with an HTTP Api Gateway.

 ### Build